Whisky-App/whisky-book/README.md

    - Ensure proper grammar, capitalization, spelling, spacing, and general professionalism.
 Jokes and such are allowed, but lets prioritize helping others before all else.
    - Ensure accuracy.
 Don't upload misleading information, false reports, guesses, or improper research.
    - Cite your sources.
 Found a guide from somewhere else?
 Found a solution or other thing online?
 Provide a link in your page.
 This isn't a requirement that's going to get your PR rejected, but simply one that future-proofs things and ensures that if a game suddenly breaks, we can check our sources and see if there are any updates to the solutions found.
+   - Document the installation process and any errors that arise during the installation.
+If installation fails, set `installs=No` in the `Ratings` template.
+   - Document whether a program opens by setting `opens=Yes` in the `Ratings` template.
+A program is considered "open" if it launches the title screen or main menu.
+Dialog messages don't count as a program "opening".
    - Add status ratings to your game based on the following scale.
 We leave this up to general author interpretation, but please make sure you're still following these general guidelines:

     | Status   | Description                                                                                    |